paul-hammant/tbd/content/vcs-choices/index.md

 ### Git-Svn

-There is an extension to Git that allows it to deal with a Subversion backend. a Git-subversion clone can has all the local history, local-branching possibilities of Git.
+There is an extension to Git that allows it to deal with a Subversion backend.
+A Git-subversion clone has all the local history, local-branching possibilities of Git.
 That clone from subversion can be many tens of times slower (for the same history set), than the equivalent clone from Git.
 The local branching possibilities afforded by this mode of operation are very handy, and it should work easily with whatever Svn hosting platform you installed.